Obsessive music fan, specifically Bowie, Heart, Cheap Trick, Roxy Music, etc.

 It’s not every day that the CEO of the Rock and Roll Hall of Fame takes time out of his busy schedule to introduce a band onstage, as Greg Harris did Monday night (July 22) at Blossom Music Center in Cuyahoga Falls, Ohio.

-The Story of Aerosmith’s First No. 1 Album, ‘Get a Grip’
+25 Years Ago: Aerosmith Release Their First No. 1 LP, ‘Get a Grip’

 By the time 1993 rolled around, the members of Aerosmith were rock kingpins once more, buoyed by the multi-platinum success of 1987's Permanent Vacation and 1989's Pump.